dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 0.2 * 2 = 0 + 0.4
 0.4 * 2 = 0 + 0.8
 0.8 * 2 = 1 + 0.6
-0.6 * 2 = 1 + 0.2 as you see again we got 0.2
+0.6 * 2 = 1 + 0.2 => as you see again we got 0.2
-so 0.2 = 0.1100(1100)
+so 0.2 = 0.(1100)
 ```
 so you can see that we have rational number like:
 * 1/8=0.125 that can be represented as finite in both decimal and binary
 * 1/5=0.2 that can be represented as finite in decimal but not in binary
 * `1/11=0.0909090909090909...` or `5/17=0.29411764705882354...` that can't be finitely represented in both decimal and binary
-simple rule is denominator:
+Simple rule is denominator:
 * if 10 can be divided without leftover, like 2/5/10, - no problems
 * if it's power 2, then it can be represented as finite binary
-as you see many rational numbers can't be represented as finite binary, so we have to do rounding in order to store it
-but once we do this, we encounter rounding problem;
+As you see many rational numbers can't be represented as finite binary, so we have to do rounding in order to store it - but once we do this, we encounter rounding problem:
 * stuffing infinite number of real numbers into finite number of bits is impossible, so whatever we do we always have rounding issue
 * floating-point representation - most widely used representation of real numbers in PC. it has base=b, and precision=p.
 there are 3 way to store floating point: